Last updated: 9/26/17

 If you build it, will they come?

 But, there was a problem.
 One that virtually all clinical applications face.
-The calculator, built as a web-based application, did not integrate with Epic, the electronic medical record (EMR) used at Cleveland Clinic.
+The calculator, built as a web-based application, did not integrate with their EHR, the electronic medical record (EMR) used at Cleveland Clinic.
 The vision of providing clinicians with a useful and important tool was stymied by the difficulty of accessing and using the calculator.
 Here’s what the workflow required:

 - Leave EMR application.

 - Find and navigate to the calculator web-page.